gurretl/labs/README.md

 In this repository, you will find all sources I used in my labs.

-All my labs are available with my Linkedin articles, following this link : https://gurret-lionel.weebly.com/
+They are availables, following this link : https://gurret-lionel.weebly.com/

+You will also find all my LinkedIn articles.

-Thanks for your interest.
+Thanks for your interest !

 Lionel